 All juniors and seniors are eligible for the honor roll each nine weeks.
 A student must have a grade point average of 3.0 or better with no incompletes, F, or D grades.
-A nine-week honor roll will be sent to the partner high schools.
+A nine-week honor roll will be sent to the member school district high schools.